trustmark-2005-ltd/TrustMark.DataWarehouse.Api/README.md

 ## Prerequisites

-You must have a TrustMark account and API key in order to run this project - if you need to obtain an API key please visit https://data-hub.org.uk/register.
+You must have a TrustMark account and API key in order to run this project - if you need to obtain an API key please email data@trustmark.org.uk.

 ## Postman